TheZoq2/dcs_on_linux/README.md

 <tricks command> vcrun2017 corefonts xact d3dcompiler_43
 ```

-This should be all it takes to get standalone working/
+This should be all it takes to get standalone working.

 ### Fixing Steam version permanent crashing